Don’t overextend yourself

 “He rescued me because He delighted in me.”- Psalm 18:19

 Sadly if you’re reading this blog that probably means you aren’t famous.
 You not likely to get over a thousand likes on any of your tweets or pictures you post.
 You aren’t Sarah Vickers, and people are not going to be looking to you for fashion advice just because you got bean boots for Christmas and you took an artsy pic of them in the snow.
-It can be so hard in our generation to not constantly judge ourselves based on our followings on social media, or how many likes our Instagram photos got.
+It can be so hard for our generation to not constantly judge ourselves based on our followings on social media, or how many likes our Instagram photos got.
 I find myself sometimes planning photos and tweets to post at just the right time to get ample amount of likes.
 I even sometimes will pull a post if it doesn’t get the likes I expect in an hour.
 Isn’t that ridiculous?

 There are so many perks to social media, but one of the downsides is becoming too focused and obsessed with getting this many likes or this many mentions.
 I can tell you one thing for certain.
 When we face God at the end of our lives, He isn’t going to let us into heaven because we got 90 likes on that selfie we took.
 He is going to ask us why we spent so much time online instead of focusing on furthering His kingdom?
 He is going to ask us why we weren’t able to comfort a friend because we were checking Twitter simultaneously?
 He’s going to ask us why we felt the need to post pictures of our Bibles artistically placed next to our cups of coffee on a cold winter morning, but never lived that scripture out in real life?